Ethiopian cuisine: Beverages

-Traditional alcoholic beverages
+Alcoholic beverages

-There are many different traditional alcoholic drinks which are home made and of natural ingredients.

-Tella

-Tella is a home-brewed beer served in tella bet ("tella houses") which specialize in serving only tella.
+Alcoholic beverages prepared in Ethiopia include tella, tej, and areki.
+Tella is a home-brewed beer prepared with barley and gesho (Rhamnus prinoides).
+It is served in tella bet ("tella houses") which specialize in serving only tella.
 Tella is the most common beverage made and served in households during holidays.

-It is an alcoholic drink which is prepared from bikil (barley) as main ingredient and gesho (Rhamnus prinoides) for fermentation purpose.

 In Oromiffaa, the drink is called farso and in Tigrinya siwa.

-Tej (honey wine)

-Tej is a potent honey wine.
+Tej is a potent honey wine, prepared with gesho and honey.
 It is similar to mead, and is frequently served in bars, particularly in a tej bet or "tej house".

-It is prepared from honey and gesho.
 It has a sweet taste and the alcoholic content is relatively higher than tella.
 This drink can be stored for a long time; the longer it is stored, the higher the alcohol content, and the stronger the taste.

-Areki (katikala)

 Areki, also known as katikala, is probably the strongest alcoholic drink of Ethiopia.
 It is a home distilled spirit that is often filtered through charcoal to remove off tastes or flavored by smoking or infusion with garlic.

+Wine is also consumed, and several beers are made locally.

 Non-alcoholic beverages

-Ethiopians have diverse traditional non-alcoholic drinks which include natural and healthy ingredients.

-Kenetto (keribo)

-Kenetto, also known as keribo, is a non-alcoholic traditional drink.
-It is mostly used as substitute for tella for those who do not drink alcohol.
+Non-alcoholic drinks including Kenetto and Borde.
+Kenetto, also known as keribo, is mostly used as substitute for tella for those who do not drink alcohol.

-Borde

 Borde is a cereal-based traditional fermented beverage famous in southern Ethiopia.

-Manufactured drinks

-Just like the rest of the world, Ethiopians also enjoy several locally manufactured beers, wine and non-alcoholic products like Coca-Cola and other similar products.
+Drinks common elsewhere such as sodas are also consumed.